Halo Sport Wants Us to Hack Our Brains

 ‘Muscle memory,’ or the way your brain instinctively controls muscles, is king when it comes to performance.
 It’s the reason why concert pianists with decades of experience will always outmatch newer students (prodigies like Glenn Gould being the rare exception to the rule).

-Brett Wingeier, neuroscientist, biomedical engineer, and Halo Sport co-founder notes that you can help neurons fire together with a small amount of transcranial stimulation, with the net result of delivering more precisely timed signals to your muscles through your primary motor cortex.
+Brett Wingeier, neuroscientist, biomedical engineer, and Halo Sport co-founder notes that you can help neurons fire together with a small amount of transcranial stimulation, with the net result of delivering more precisely timed signals to your muscles through your primary motor cortex (the part of your brain that controls movement).
+So whether you're working on the fine motor skills associated with playing guitar, or just trying to do 100,000 push-ups, neuro-priming should offer training benefits.

 The level of tES can be tuned to an intensity commensurate with your body’s tolerances.
 You can adjust the neuropriming strength from 0-10, with 10 being the strongest.

 With the original Halo Sport, there can be some issues with Bluetooth connectivity, which is a bit frustrating if you’re trying to make sure you gain the full benefit of the product and use it in a consistent way.
-If you want to listen to music while neuropriming, it’s possible with the headphones, however, for some perplexing reason you’ll need to opt out of Bluetooth and plug into your device with a cord instead.
+If you want to listen to music while neuropriming, it’s possible with the headphones, however, for some perplexing reason you’ll need to opt out of Bluetooth and plug into your device with a cord instead (on the plus side, the audio quality is quite good).

 The second iteration of the headphones, the Halo Sport 2, will feature integrated Bluetooth audio, as well as a host of general design improvements.
 It comes out June 2019 and can be pre-ordered for $299 USD ($100 less than its normal sticker price).